A man and a woman sitting on a couch together at home, lovingly petting a small gray dog.

 What do you need a credit card for?

-If you plan on financing major purchases, you may also want to take advantage of a low interest rate introductory promotion.
+If you plan on financing major purchases, you may want to take advantage of a low interest rate introductory promotion.
 A credit card issuer may offer new cardmembers a lower intro APR for a fixed period after they open their credit card account.
-You may be able to minimize your interest by paying off major purchases during the promotional period.
+Paying off major purchases during the promotional period may minimize the interest you pay.

 Are you looking for credit card rewards?

 Couples can maximize their credit card rewards by choosing a cash back card that aligns with their spending habits.
-If you go out to eat every weekend, for example, you may want a credit card that allows you to earn bonus cash back for each dollar spent at restaurants.
+If you go out to eat every weekend, for example, you may want a card that lets you earn bonus cash back for purchases at restaurants.

 Do you plan to travel?

-Whether you’re planning one major getaway, like a honeymoon or anniversary vacation, or you just love adventuring together, a travel rewards credit card may make your trips easier.
-Like other rewards credit cards, travel cards allow you to earn as you use your card.
-However, instead of cash back, you accrue credit card miles based on the amount you spend.
+Instead of cash back, you earn miles based on the amount you spend.
 Rates vary across cards.
 Some credit card issuers offer bonuses for travel-related transactions, like flights or hotels.
 Others offer bonuses in everyday shopping categories.

-Does one of you need to build or rebuild credit?
+Does one partner need to build or rebuild credit?

-The partner with a stronger credit history may be able to help their partner by adding them as an authorized user on an existing credit card account.
-Authorized users may get their own card to use normally, but can’t make changes to the account.
-The primary cardmember’s activity appears on both parties’ credit reports, affecting both scores.
-If something goes wrong, this could cause conflict, so it’s important to ensure you trust each other and understand the risks.
+The partner with a stronger credit history may be able to help their partner by adding them as an authorized user on one of their cards.
+Authorized users get their own card to use, but the account holder is financially responsible for charges on the card.
+The primary cardmember’s activity appears on both parties’ credit reports.
+That means the main account holder’s spending affects both partners’ credit scores.
+If the account holder makes payments on time and doesn’t carry credit card debt, both users’ scores may rise.

-A secured credit card may also help you or your partner build or rebuild credit history over time with responsible use.3 Secured credit cards require a deposit to “secure” the card.
+A secured credit card may also help the partner with no credit history or a low credit score.
+These cards may build or rebuild credit with responsible use.3 Secured credit cards require a deposit.
 The credit limit typically equals the security deposit.
-If the cardmember doesn’t repay their balance, the card issuer may apply the deposit to cover it and close the account.
-Because of this safety net, credit card companies don’t usually require a credit check.
-Credit activity on a secured credit card, like any other credit card, is reported to the major credit bureaus.
-Positive habits like maintaining a low balance and making consistent, on-time payments may help build credit history over time.
+If the cardmember doesn’t repay their balance, the credit card company may use the deposit to cover their loss and close the account.
+Because of this safety net, credit card companies may approve an application from someone with a lower credit score.
+This could allow the partner with no credit history or a low credit score begin building or rebuilding their credit.

 Did you know?